Main Content

 With Provus®, we have a starter pack for every client.
 It’s a lot more user-friendly as a CMS for clients to interact with too.

-At the end of the day, it boils down to knowing who they are, so you can tailor content strategy and ease-of-use around them.
+At the end of the day, it boils down to knowing who they are, so you can tailor content strategy and ease of use around them.
 Use that as your North Star, and you’re off to a good start on UX best practices and SEO results.

 If your site is easy to navigate, responsive, and helps people get the information they need for their problems as fast as possible, you will get better rankings because Google will see that you satisfy your users.